 The person bringing the partition action is typically the one who has the most to gain from selling the property.
-For example, they may be the person who does not live on the property or is not getting the money for it.
-The person who does live on the property or would like to co-own the property with the other person typically wonders if a peartition action can be stopped, and if yes, how do you stop a petition to partition.
-The answer is, even though stopping a partition action is difficult, but there are some solutions here that are very effective to achieve your goals.
+For example, they may be the person who does not live on the property or is not getting the rent money for it.
+If you are the person who does live on the property or would like to keep co-owning the property with the other person, you are asking if a partition action can be stopped and if yes, how do you stop a petition to partition.
+The answer is, even though stopping a partition action is difficult, there are some solutions here that are very effective to achieve your goals.
 The important thing to know is that a partition action can be stopped for a period of time, but ultimately it cannot be warded off forever without either settling the underlying conflict or selling the property in question.

 After all, owning property together does not always make sense.
 For example, if it’s a one-family house owned by two people, they cannot both live there.
 They can either rent it out and share the rent, have one of them live there and pay the other person rent, agree that the person who doesn’t live there is okay with not getting compensated, or they can sell the property.
 Working out one of those solutions is how you stop a partition action.

 Examples of partition actions and their resolutions

 Typical conflicts that may result with residential joint property owners are who is going to live at the property, who maintains the property, takes care of repairs and who is responsible for paying taxes, and whether to sell the property or not.
 Conflicts involving commercial property may be similar except that instead of who is going to live at the property it may be over choosing the most suitable tenant.

 When the parties are unable to resolve their conflicts, a partition lawsuit is sometimes the only way to get the other party to agree to what must or needs to be done.
 In fact, agreeing to do the right thing is one of the simple ways to stop the partition action – by agreeing to sell the property or to share rent or ownership with the co-owner who is bringing the partition.